ztareen/ticket_model/README_AUTOMATION.md

 **Features:**
 - Runs daily at 9:00 AM by default
-- Logs all activities to `scheduler.log`
+- Logs all activities to `archive/scheduler.log`
 - Easy to modify schedule (every 6 hours, weekly, etc.)
 - Can be stopped with Ctrl+C